Treee/ciscoboard-webpage-rotation/README.md

 ## How to Use

-This project assumes a Windows 10 OS, NodeJS, Git is installed.
+This project assumes a Windows 10 OS, NodeJS, Git is installed and the latest version of Chrome (80 at the time of writing).

 - Instll [Git](https://git-scm.com/downloads)
   - Make sure you pick Windows version